akto-api-security/tests-library/remediation/RAILS_DEBUG_MODE_ENABLED.md

 ```

 By ensuring that Debug Mode is not enabled in your production environment, you can help keep your Rails application secure.

-### Step 4: Regular checks

-It's always a good practice to do regular checks to ensure that your application configuration remains in optimal and secure conditions.
-This helps to mitigate any potential risks that could lead to data exposure.